ThomasThoren/thomasthoren.github.io/_posts/2016-02-28-making-a-new-york-times-map.md

 Install [SVG Crowbar](SVG Crowbar) (yet another New York Times project) so you can save our SVG as a local file.
 Follow ai2html's installation instructions and then open your SVG file in Illustrator.
 You can find my final [Illustrator file here][ai file].

 You'll probably find that some elements are miscolored or aligned wrong, but you can fix that in Illustrator.
 Some of the text labels in D3 were hacked together to imitate a cohesive text block.
-Fix that by combinging the text into a single entity.
+Fix that by combining the text into a single entity.

 <div class="blog-image image-right image-small">
 <img src="/images/thumbnails/illustrator-artboards.png" alt="Illustrator artboards" />